-- 2 Choose Options>Expressions>Boundary Expressions.
-On Boundaries 1-4, 13-14, and 17-18 define the variable deformation as (Lpfar_acpr-Lpfarmax)/(Lpfarmax-Lpfarmin). - 3 Choose Solve>Update Model.
+- 2 Choose Options>Expressions>Boundary Expressions. - 3 On Boundaries 1-4, 13-14, and 17-18, define the variable deformation as (Lpfar acpr-Lpfarmax)/(Lpfarmax-Lpfarmin). - 4 Click OK.

-- 4 Open the Plot Parameters dialog box.
-On the General page select the check boxes for Boundary and Deformed shape only. - 5 Click the Boundary tab.
-Select Sound pressure level for pfar in the Predefined quantities list. - 6 Click the Deform tab, then click the Boundary Data tab.
+- 5 Choose Solve>Update Model. - 6 Open the Plot Parameters dialog box.
+On the General page, select the check boxes for Boundary and Deformed shape only. - 7 Click the Boundary tab.
+From the Predefined quantities list, select Pressure Acoustics (acpr)>Sound pressure level for pfar. - 8 Click the Deform tab, then click the Boundary Data tab.
 In the Domain types to deform area select the Boundary check box only.
 Enter the following Boundary Data: